What did you work on yesterday?

 How would you describe what you do at Ridgeline?

-I like to think of the Security Operations Center as an extra set of eyes and hands that never sleeps.
+I like to think of the Network Security Operations Center as an extra set of eyes and hands that never sleeps.
 We’re the only team that runs 24 hours a day, every day of the year.
 If something goes down on one of our systems we’re either reporting that to someone, troubleshooting, or there to assist other teams as needed.

 Why did you come to Ridgeline?